andresharpe/cute/docs/CUTE-USAGE.md

 ### cute eval content-translator

-Measure the quality of translation engine output.
+Measure the quality of the translation engine output.

 #### Parameters